ryanczm/Analytic-Musings/_posts/2024-03-11-crypto-stat-arb-II.md

 # Structure of the Backtest

 The main code of the backtest is in this function: `fixed_commission_backtest_with_funding`.
 It expects the `weights`, `close` and `funding` in the format mentioned above.
 It assumes we can trade fractional positions, and starts with 10000 initial cash that is not reinvested - we always rebalance with 10000 or less each day.

+The `15 bps` costs is quoted from the original psot as a "reasonable approximation of actual Binance costs (spreads + market impact + commission)".

 ```python
 def fixed_commission_backtest_with_funding(prices, target_weights, funding_rates,